RiL3z/RiL3z.github.io/learncpp/chapter1.md

 ## Page 1
 ![page 1 chapter 1](/assets/cppbd/c1p1.jpg)

-We are going to take note a few things that are said here in this first page.
+We are going to take note of a few things that are said here in this first page.
 > The basic ideas presented here become the foundation for more complete explanations that occur in later chapters.

 Here the author is gently letting us know that we should **PAY ATTENTION** to what's being said here so we don't screw ourselves later.
 We may not program anything exciting within the first chapter but that doesn't mean the material here is any less relevant than what comes ahead.